-The capital adequacy ratio is the proportion of the regulatory capital to risk weighted assets, off balance-sheet items and other risks, expressed as a percentage.
-The minimum requirements where updated beginning 01 January 2020 and the requirement for Common Equity Tier 1 ("CET 1") is 4.9 per cent of risk-weighted assets, Tier 1 capital above 9 per cent of risk-weighted assets and 12 per cent of risk-weighted assets for total own funds, i.e. Tier 1 Capital plus Ties 2 Capital (2021: the minimum required capital adequacy ratio is 8 per cent for Tier 1 capital and 12 per cent for total own funds).
-The Bank has met these regulatory requirements during and at the year end 2022 and 2021.
+The Capital Adequacy Ratio is the proportion of the regulatory capital to risk weighted assets, off balance-sheet items and other risks, expressed as a percentage.
+The minimum requirements where updated beginning 01 January 2020 and the requirement for Common Equity Tier 1 ("CET 1") is 4.9 per cent of risk-weighted assets, Tier 1 capital above 9 per cent of risk-weighted assets and 12 per cent of risk-weighted assets for total own funds, i.e. Tier 1 Capital plus Ties 2 Capital (2023: the minimum required Capital Adequacy Ratio is 8 per cent for Tier 1 capital and 12 per cent for total own funds).
+The Bank has met these regulatory requirements during and at the yearend 2023 and 2022.